gvwilson/buildtogether.tech/src/automation/index.md

 book's Makefile checks the consistency of cross-references and glossary entries, makes sure all the bibliography citations are in place, and copies files to my web site, and is more complex than many programs I've written.
-Thinking of it as a "configuration" file is a mistake: you *have* to [%i "automation!as programming" %]approach builds as a programming problem[%/i%].
+Thinking of it as a "configuration" file is a mistake: you *have* to approach builds as a programming problem[%i "automation!as programming" %].

 The current generation of build managers dispense with custom configuration file syntax, but most still don't have debuggers.
-The `package.json` file used by [Node.js][nodejs] serves as both a [%i "package manifest" "Node.js!package.json file" %][%g package_manifest "package manifest" %][%/i%] and a build file—as the example below shows, some of its entries describe the package or its dependencies, while others store commands that can be re-run by typing things like `npm run test`:
+The `package.json` file used by [Node.js][nodejs] serves as both a [%g package_manifest "package manifest" %][%i "package manifest" "Node.js!package.json file" %] and a build file—as the example below shows, some of its entries describe the package or its dependencies, while others store commands that can be re-run by typing things like `npm run test`: